hamiltonbarnes/100-days-of-code/r1-log.md

 **Today's Progress**: Today, i continued with the curicullum on FreeCodeCamp and what learnt was related with [Introduction to the Applied Visual Design Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design).

 **Thoughts**: Though am not new to coding,I haven't really made much progress, and now i realise the need to learn and learn well.And after today, i feel like am making progress.
 I look forward to what is to come next.

+**Day 2: August 16,2018 Wednesday**
+**Today's Progress**: Today, i continued with the curicullum on FreeCodeCamp and what learnt was related with [Introduction to the Applied Visual Design Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design);
+ -Use the text-transform Property to Make Text Uppercase -Set the font-size for Multiple Heading Elements
+ -Set the font-weight for Multiple Heading Elements -Set the font-size of Paragraph Text
+ -Set the line-height of Paragraphs
+ -Adjust the Hover State of an Anchor Tag
+ -Change an Element's Relative Position
+ -Move a Relatively Positioned Element with CSS Offsets -Lock an Element to its Parent with Absolute Positioning -Lock an Element to the Browser Window with Fixed Positioning -Push Elements Left or Right with the float Property -Change the Position of Overlapping Elements with the z-index Property -Center an Element Horizontally Using the margin Property -Learn about Complementary Colors
+ -Learn about Tertiary Colors
+ -Adjust the Color of Various Elements to Complementary Colors -Adjust the Hue of a Color
+ -Adjust the Tone of a Color
+ -Create a Gradual CSS Linear Gradient
+ -Use a CSS Linear Gradient to Create a Striped Element -Create Texture by Adding a Subtle Pattern as a Background Image -Use the CSS Transform scale Property to Change the Size of an Element

+**Thoughts**: I realized  thst programming can sometimes be fun but it can also be frustrating.
+But when ever you feel frustrated it helps to carry the memories fo the fun times and the image of the goal ahead.
+I can only look foward to doing great.